emmett-framework/emmett/docs/dal/relations.md

 Due to this concept, in this case weppy will:

 - add a `{'presence': True, 'allow': 'empty'}` validation policy on the `note` attribute of `Todo`, allowing the value to be empty, and when it's not, ensuring that the attribute points to an existing record in notes table
-- use a `nullify` rule on the relations, so when a note is deleted, all the todos which had a relation with it will still exists with removed relation
+- use a `nullify` rule on the relations, so when a note is deleted, all the todos which had a relation with it will still exist with removed relation

 > **Note:**
 > When using the `refers_to` helper, ensure the model you're referencing to is defined **before** the one where you using the helper.